Hatchin/NotesFromTheUnderground/_i18n/en/_posts/2019-5-8-Mann-Whitney-U-Tool.md

   <img src="https://raw.githubusercontent.com/Hatchin/Mann-Whitney-U-Test/master/demo.png" alt="">Example
 </p>

-Similary, just provide two groups of data and the application will run the test and show all the result.
+Similarly, just provide two groups of data and the application will run the test and show all the result.

 The valid format of input data includes:
   - copy directly from Excel (a row or a column)
-  - mannul typing
+  - manual typing
     - separate with comma, e.g. `1, 2, 3, 4`
     - separate with space, e.g. `1 2 3 4`
     - mixture, e.g. `1  2  , 3, 4`